alysaWSchool/Stocks/README.md

 ### - please note that the api is limited to 500 calls and 5 in a minute
 ### - using two api keys to help with this issue atm
+- if there was more api calls then the symbol search would update on type
 ## Project setup
 ```
 npm install